Low Vision Specialists, in Garden City & Southampton, NY

-With significant vision loss it can become challenging to complete common daily tasks including reading, writing, cooking and housework, watching television, driving or even recognizing people.
+With significant vision loss it can become challenging to complete common daily tasks including reading, writing, cooking, watching tv, driving or even recognizing people.

 Our eye doctor has been treating macular degeneration patients from New York and New Jersey for 30 years and is highly involved in the subject.